wala/ML/CONTRIBUTING.md

 1. Clone the [WALA repository][WALA].
 1. Checkout the tag corresponding to the version needed, e.g., `git checkout v1.5.9`.
 You need to match this version with the WALA version in the `pom.xml` file found in *this* repository.
 1. Build and deploy WALA to your local maven repository.
-This is necessary because the test JARs are not published on Maven Central: `./gradlew publishToMavenLocal`.
+This is necessary because the test JARs are not published on Maven Central: `./gradlew publishLocalPublicationToMavenLocal`.
-    1. If you run into [this issue](https://github.com/wala/WALA/issues/1173), try: `./gradlew publishToMavenLocal -x signRemotePublication`.

 ### Building WALA/ML